Léna Goetsch

-Léna Goetsch (born 7 October 1999) is a French professional footballer who plays as a right-back or midfielder for Première Ligue club Fleury.
+Léna Marie Goetsch (born 7 October 1999) is a French professional footballer who plays as a right-back or midfielder for Première Ligue club Fleury.

 Club career

 Goetsch made her league debut against Paris FC on 24 August 2019.
 She was a regular in the team during September–October 2019 as she was combining football with her sports studies.
 During her first season, Goetsch played 15 of the 16 league games.
 On 15 June 2023, she extended her contract with the club until June 2024.
 She scored her first league goal against Lyon on 3 March 2024, scoring in the 38th minute.
 On 7 May 2024, Goetsch extended her contract with the club until June 2025.

 Goetsch was voted Dijon's Player of the Season by the fans for the 2023/24 season, in which she played all 22 matches.

 International career

 Goetsch has been called up to French youth international groups.